 For example, set a goal to reach out to 10 new prospects daily or contact 50 prospects over a week.
 Having a goal will help keep you motivated and give you a sense of accomplishment when you reach it.

 Another way to persevere is to ensure you’re providing value to your prospects.
-You can do it by researching their industry or company and sending them relevant, helpful content.
+You can research their industry or company and send them relevant, helpful content.

 And finally, don’t give up if you don’t get a response right away.
 Sometimes it takes time for someone to review your message and decide whether or not they want to respond.
 Keep reaching out, and eventually, you’ll get through.